 The CTL has partnered with Boise State’s English Language Support Programs to offer an extended experience to help faculty be prepared for and take advantage of our increasingly cross-cultural and multi-lingual classrooms.

-The Spring 2018 Language Diversity and Teaching Faculty Learning Community (FLC) will be a group of up to 5 faculty members from across the disciplines who will meet biweekly (7-8 sessions) to explore topics related to teaching and working with multilingual students.
+The Language Diversity and Teaching Faculty Learning Community (FLC) will be a group of up to 8 faculty members from across the disciplines who will meet biweekly (7-8 sessions) to explore topics related to teaching and working with multilingual students.
+This FLC will not be running in Fall 2018.

 - Explore and discuss common texts.